codefresh-io/docs.codefresh.io/_docs/gitops-integrations/container-registries/amazon-ecr.md

 ---

 Codefresh has native support for interacting with Amazon ECR (Elastic Container Registry), to push, pull, and deploy images.
-For information on adding an Amazon ECR integration for GitOps in Codefresh, see [Container registry integrations]({{site.baseurl}}/docs/gitops-integrations/container-registries/).
+For information on adding an Amazon ECR integration for GitOps in Codefresh, see [Container registry GitOps integrations]({{site.baseurl}}/docs/gitops-integrations/container-registries/).

 >Amazon ECR integration is supported only for Hybrid GitOps.